Colorado Springs, CO Domestic Violence Defense Attorney

 (3) “For the purpose of coercion, control, punishment, intimidation or revenge:”

-This element of the domestic violence designation is inherently ambiguous, because it relies on a conclusion regarding your mental state – that is, the ultimate motivation for your act or threat of “violence.”
+This element is inherently ambiguous because it relies on a conclusion regarding your mental state – that is, the ultimate motivation for your act or threat of “violence.”

 Common Crimes to Which Domestic Violence is Applied

-The following crimes are among the most common to which the “domestic violence” designation is applied, although just about any crime can serve as the basis for a domestic violence designation under certain circumstances:
+The following crimes are among the most common to which the “domestic violence” designation is applied, although just about any crime can apply under certain circumstances: